marcinwalczak2/HTML-Doc-Scanner/README.md

 `pip install doc-scanner`

 ## Using Docscanner
-Initialize the script by entering the following into your terminal:
+1. Enter the following in your terminal:
 `python docscanner.py`
-You will be prompted with the following:
+2. You will be prompted with the following:
 `Use default csv file of forbidden phrases? (respond Y or N): `
-To use the default csv file, type "Y".
+    - To use the default csv file, type "Y".
 It will automatically jump to the next argument where you input the _.html_ file path.
-If you want to use a custom csv file, type "N".
-You will be prompted with the following;
+    - To use a custom csv file, type "N".
+You will be prompted with the following:
-`Enter path of your custom csv file: ` Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.
+`Enter path of your custom csv file: `
+Copy the path from File Explorer by holding \<SHIFT\>, right-clicking your desired file, and selecting __Copy as path__.
 > **_NOTE:_** The path address is automatically stripped of unnecessary characters such as quotations marks or spaces.
 You do not have to format your file path after pasting it.

-After you choose to use either the default or custom _.csv_ file, you will be prompted with the following:
+3. After choosing to use either the default or custom _.csv_ file, you will be prompted with the following:
 `Enter path of HTML file: `

-Docscanner will return whatever words/phrases it found in your _.html_ file along with the line numbers on which it was found.
+4. Docscanner will return whatever words/phrases it found in your _.html_ file along with the line numbers on which it was found.

 ### Data Formatting
 Ensure that your _.csv_ file has no header columns, and that each individual word and phrase occupies a single row within the first column.